splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Edit detectors through the SignalFlow tab
 ----------------------------------------------------------------------------------

 .. note:: This section assumes you are familiar with the :new-page:`Observability Cloud Detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.

 If you are modifying a detector that was created using the API, you can add and edit detector rules using the SignalFlow tab.
-The SignalFlow program text replaces the Alert Signal, Alert Condition, and Alert Settings tabs that are used when creating and editing detectors using the UI.
+The SignalFlow program text replaces the Alert signal, Alert condition, and Alert settings tabs that are used when creating and editing detectors using the UI.

-Every ``publish`` statement in a SignalFlow ``detect`` statement corresponds to a rule in the Alert Rules tab.
+Every ``publish`` statement in a SignalFlow ``detect`` statement corresponds to a rule on the Alert Rules tab.
 The label you enter inside the ``publish`` block is displayed next to the number of active alerts displayed on the Alert Rules tab.

 For example, this SignalFlow ``detect`` block: